New Wakeboarding And Wakesurfing Law In Georgia

 What is the new boating law in Georgia?

-Under House Bill 121, the new Georgia wakeboarding law, users must abide by these new rules:
+Under House Bill 124, the new Georgia wakeboarding law, users must wear life vests while being towed.

-- Riders engaging in towed watersports must always wear a U.S. Coast Guard-approved personal flotation device (PFD) while participating in these activities.
+- A person operating the vessel must always wear a U.S. Coast Guard-approved personal flotation device (PFD) while participating in these activities

 There are two important points to note:

-- HB121 does not change the 100-foot law, which applies to all vessels.
+- HB124 does not change the existing law, which applies to all vessels.

-- HB121 does not change the law on No Wake Zones, which require all vessels to slow to idle speed while traversing them.
+- HB124 does not change the size on the Wake Zones, which means all vessels to slow to idle speed while traversing them.

 Why is the new Georgia boating law important?

-The 2022 annual boating stats by the Georgia Department of Natural Resources reported 69 injuries from boating incidents, 23 boating fatalities and 305 incidents of BUI (Boating Under the Influence).
+The reality is sobering: Georgia consistently ranks among the top states for boating accidents every summer.
+The 2022 annual boating stats by the Georgia Department of Natural Resources reported 69 injuries from boating incidents, 25 boating fatalities and 306 incidents of damage (both physical and to the influences).

-Boating and water sports are meant to be safe and family fun recreational activities, but every year there are always a few careless people whose negligent actions cause watercraft accidents and boating injuries.
+Boating and water sports are meant to be safe and family fun recreational activities, but every year there are always a number of serious people whose negligent actions cause watercraft accidents and boating injuries.

 Georgia Code Title 52 is also known as The Georgia Boat Safety Act, and it lays out the rules and regulations for boating in Georgia.
 Here are some of the most important boating laws that you should know:

-- Anyone born on or after January 1, 1998 must complete a boating safety education course and carry a Georgia Boating License in order to operate a motorized vessel on Georgia waters.
+- Anyone born on or after January 1, 1998 must complete a boating safety education course and carry a Georgia Boating License to legally operate a motorized vessel on Georgia waters

-- You must have a Georgia Certificate of Boat Registration and a validation decal to legally operate your boat or personal watercraft on public waters in Georgia.
-The exceptions are sailboats under 12 feet in length, canoes, kayaks, rowboats, rubber rafts, and boat operating exclusively on private ponds or lakes.
+- Personal watercraft rules: There are specific restrictions about legally operating your boat or personal watercraft on public waters in Georgia.
+The restrictions are sailboats under 12 feet in length, canoes, kayaks, motorboats, rubber rafts, and boat operating exclusively on private ponds or lakes.

-- Too much booze and boats do not go well together!
-It is illegal to operate a boat while under the influence of alcohol or drugs.
+- Alcohol and boating don't mix: It's illegal to operate a boat while under the influence of alcohol or drugs.
 Boating under the influence (BUI) carries similar consequences to a DUI.
-It is also against the law for the owner of a boat or PWC to allow anyone else to operate their boat or PWC while that person is under the influence of drugs or alcohol.
+It is also against the law for the operator of the boat to allow anyone under the influence to operate the personal watercraft or boat spading, maintaining improper distance, disturbing navigation, overloading, and relying on the bow if the boat is not occupied with a rating.

-- It is illegal for boats or PWC to tow skiers, ski boards, or any device of this type between sunset and sunrise.
+- Personal watercraft (PWC) rules: It's illegal for boats or PWC to bow riders, ski boats, or any device of the type between sunset and sunrise.

 What To Do You Are Injured in a Boating Accident?